Luca-G49/PiAFSKLink/README.md

 ## Build Instructions

-The project uses CMake to configure and build the project.
-Below are the steps to compile and run the code.
+This project uses **CMake** as the build system to manage and configure the build process.

 If you don't have CMake installed on your Raspberry Pi, install it using the following command: